 To view your existing Rules, use either the Firebase CLI or the Firebase console.
 Make sure you edit your rules using the same method, consistently, to avoid mistakenly overwriting updates.
 If you're not sure whether your locally defined rules reflect the most recent updates, the Firebase console always shows the most recently deployed version of your Firebase Security Rules.

-To access your rules from the [Firebase console][rules-console], select your project, then navigate to either Database or Storage.
+To access your rules from the Firebase console, select your project, then navigate to Realtime Database, Cloud Firestore or Storage.
 Click Rules once you're in the correct database or storage bucket.

 To access your rules from the Firebase CLI, go to the rules file noted in your firebase.json file.